rubenarturopj/WeatherApp/01_instructions/03_weather_API_implementation.md

 11. Go back to `weather.service.ts` and map the response of the api call into this model.
 And import it on top.

-12. Go to `app.component.ts` and do the modifications there.
+12. Go to `app.component.ts` and do the modifications there so we can make the API call.

+# ⚠️ worth noting i changed the API and some steps got changed as well

+13. Check in the explorer, in the console, you should see the json returning succesfully